Right to Buy Discount Calculator

 Usually, the most you can borrow when buying your council house is four times your income (five times with some lenders).

-But with Right to Buy, how much you need will depend on several other factors, including what discount you are entitled to.
+However, with Right to Buy, the amount you need will depend on several other factors, including what discount you are entitled to.

-Some lenders will allow you to borrow 100% of the discounted value of the property, while others will only lend a percentage of it.
-In some cases, lenders will allow you to borrow more than 100% of the discounted value if the funds are for home improvements.
+Some lenders will allow you to borrow 100% of the property’s discounted value, while others will only lend a percentage of it.
+Sometimes, lenders will allow you to borrow more than 100% of the discounted value if the funds are for home improvements.

 Use our calculator below to get a rough idea of what your maximum borrowing could be.